aryangoenka26/CodeBuddy-Problem-Tracker/README.md

-## AlgoZenith To - Do List Chrome Extension
+## CodeBuddy Problem Tracker Chrome Extension
 This Chrome extension adds features to bookmark certain questions, and add them to a To-Do List, which is avialable even outside the algozenith website.

 ## Features